Terrestrials/foomlottery/README.md

 Do You want to collect the reward now yourself at address 0x1A91e11A45B51d749beC7774075f3824b4948640 and invest 1024000000.0 FOOM in the lottery? (y/n): y tx hash: 0xa935e88eb5946a3b1821f2994b70a8feebdc1cdf823a95bed70b12f3add8d2e2
 ```
-You are now an investor in the FOOM lottery !
+You are now an investor in the FOOM lottery!
 You can use bin/payout.js to payout FOOM from the lottery but You can do this only once per period (ca. 9h on base chain).
 ```
 ./bin/payout.js 100.0
 ```